Let’s Explore The Russian Su-24 Tactical Bomber Details

 In August 1965, the T-6 aircraft was officially approved and given its internal codename.
 Vladimir Ilyushin piloted the first prototype, which was completed in May 1967 and made its inaugural flight on July 2.
 The four lift jets were installed later that year but were not used during the initial test flights.
 The R-27 engines were replaced with Lyulka AL-21Fs.
 During STOL testing, it was discovered that achieving short-field performance resulted in a significant reduction in flying range due to the lift engines taking up fuel reservoir space.
 Additionally, there was instability when switching from STOL to conventional flight, and a decrease in under-fuselage hardpoints.
 As a result, the Six-engine approach was abandoned.

-We would encourage you to explore this article as well: Discover the Best of the PARS 3 LR Missile
+We would encourage you to explore this article as well: Delve into the Mystery of Engine Exhaust Contrails

 In 1967, the American F-111 was already operational, showcasing the practical benefits of a swing-wing design.
 In August 1968, the OKB (Experimental Design Bureau) received a mandate to explore the implementation of a variable geometry wing for the T-6 aircraft.
 The inaugural flight of the resultant T-6-2I took place on January 17, 1970, with Ilyushin at the helm.
 Government trials continued until 1974, primarily due to the intricate nature of the onboard systems.